Faculty authentication on a machine in the FI network

 optional pam_krb5.so minimum_uid=200

-To complete the configuration, run the PAM configuration tool.
-If you want the home directory to be created when the user logs in for the first time, select the "Create home directory on login" item in the displayed menu and confirm with the "OK" button:
+We finish the configuration by running the PAM configuration tool.
+If you want to create a home directory when the user logs in for the first time, select "Create home directory on login" in the menu that appears and confirm with "Ok":

 # pam-auth-update